Venafi/ecosystem-docs/docs/.snippets/glossary.md

-*[TLS Protect Datacenter]: Venafi's Datacenter offering (formerly known as Trust Protection Platform) *[workloads]: A process or any location where compute resources are consumed *[Ingress Controller]: Dpecialized load balancers for Kubernetes and other containerized environments *[Cloud WAF]: An as-a-service Web Application Firewall
+*[TLS Protect Datacenter]: Venafi's Datacenter offering (formerly known as Trust Protection Platform) *[workloads]: A process or any location where compute resources are consumed *[Ingress Controller]: Dpecialized load balancers for Kubernetes and other containerized environments *[WAF]: Web Application Firewall: used to protect web apps from malicious traffic